HiLucho/users-api/README.md

-# USERS API - This is a service to persist and retrieve users.
+# USERS API - This is a RESTful API service to persist and retrieve users.

 ____________________